How we use and protect your personal data

 Information received from other sources

-We may receive information from other sources, such as from third party websites (where you apply for a role via another site); from third party agencies (e.g. for purpose of background screening); from our customers (where they provide us with feedback on you); and from your past employers (where they provide us with references about you).
+We may receive information from other sources, such as from third party websites (where you apply for a role via another site); from third party agencies (e.g. for purpose of background screening); from our existing carers and/or employees (where they refer you); from our customers (where they provide us with feedback on you); and from your past employers (where they provide us with references about you).

 Automated decision making